-As a result of financial constraints, and the university's preference for cessation of the use of External Academic Advisors, the EAA arrangements for JD programme has been discontinued.
-Thankfully, following the positive assessments and advice given by external advisors over the years, we now feel sufficiently confident in the quality of our programmes.
+The EAA arrangements for JD programme has been discontinued.
+Thankfully, following the positive assessments and advice given by external advisors over the years, we feel sufficiently confident in the quality of our programmes.
 To maintain the academic quality of the JD Programme, the examination papers are subjected to internal moderation.